AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

 The :ada:`Exponent` and :ada:`Fraction` attributes return "parts" of a floating-point value:

-- :ada:`Exponent` returns the machine exponent, while
+- :ada:`Exponent` returns the machine exponent, and

 - :ada:`Fraction` returns the mantissa part.

 :ada:`Compose` is used to return a floating-point value based on a fraction (the mantissa part) and the machine exponent.

-For example:
+Let's see some examples:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Exponent_Fraction